 o Extracurricular activities list

-o Standardized test scores
+o Standardized test scores (may be optional depending on the school)

 o High school transcript